On Privacy Weaknesses and Vulnerabilities in Software Systems: New common privacy weaknesses

-Due to space limit, we present here two examples (see Table \ref{tab:cwe-template-missing-consent-withdrawal} and Table \ref{tab:cwe-template-missing-consent-check}) of the new CWE privacy weaknesses and refer to the readers to our replication package \citep{rep-pkg-privul} for the remaining newly proposed CWEs.
+Due to space limit, we present here two examples (see Table \ref{tab:cwe-template-missing-consent-withdrawal} and Table \ref{tab:cwe-template-missing-consent-check}) of the new CWE privacy weaknesses and refer to the readers to our replication package \cite{rep-pkg-privul} for the remaining newly proposed CWEs.
 Table \ref{tab:cwe-template-missing-consent-withdrawal} shows a new common privacy weakness for not allowing a user to withdraw his/her consent.
 This weakness belongs to the exclusion category.
 Following the CWE schema, a short summary of the weakness is provided in its name, while a detailed description is provided in the description section.
 The mode of introduction briefly discusses how and when the weakness is introduced, which in this case is the architecture and design phase.

 The common consequence section identifies a privacy property that is violated and an effect that is caused by the weakness.
 The detection method section describes different methods that the weakness can be detected in software.
 We also propose methods to mitigate the weakness.
 It is noted that different phases in software development may pose different privacy concerns.
-Finally, we provide a demonstrative example of the new weaknesses by extracting code fragments, issue reports and commits from real software repositories.
-For example, Figure \ref{fig:mdl-missing-consent-withdrawal} shows a code fragment extracted from the Github commit \emph{ad5e213} \footnote{https://github.com/moodle/moodle/commit/ad5e2135c5d2ccd7f53a08fc0c66de66d431cfdf} in Issue MDL-62309\footnote{https://tracker.moodle.org/browse/MDL-62309} of the Moodle project.
+Finally, we provide a demonstrative example of the new weaknesses by extracting code fragments, issue reports and commits from real software repositories hosted on GitHub\footnote{\url{https://github.com/}}.
+We used the keywords in the weakness class and name to search for relevant code, commits and issues.
+Once the search results were returned from GitHub, we went through the descriptions and identified the demonstrative example from those results.
+For example, Figure \ref{fig:mdl-missing-consent-withdrawal} shows a code fragment extracted from the Github commit \emph{ad5e213}\footnote{\url{https://github.com/moodle/moodle/commit/ad5e213}} in Issue MDL-62309\footnote{https://tracker.moodle.org/browse/MDL-62309} of the Moodle project.
 This example demonstrates the existence of the missing consent withdrawal weakness in practice.